oddbird/oddsite/content/2019/06/17/refactrtech.rst

-We know that diversity makes good business sense and that companies that work towards gender, racial and ethnic diversity see financial gains above industry medians; but I love how the purview of this conference was less about how we can achieve D&I for financial gain and more about how being intentional about D&I can help technologists find purpose in the things we build.
+We know that diversity makes good business sense and that companies that work towards gender, racial and ethnic diversity see financial gains above industry medians; but I love how the organizers of this conference took the conversation further than just its economic benefits.

 .. _Refactr.tech: http://refactr.tech/
 .. _Vue Vixens: https://vuevixens.org/